Skip to Content

 Common Grounds for Summary Suspension

-Aggressive Defense for Physicians in Lafayette, CA
+Aggressive Defense for Physicians by Expert Physician Defense Lawyers

 A summary suspension is a "career-killer" if not handled immediately and strategically.
 It triggers mandatory reporting that can follow a physician for the rest of their professional life.

-The Law Office of Daniel Horowitz provides expert administrative law defense for doctors facing summary suspensions in Lafayette and throughout California.
-Daniel Horowitz understands the high stakes of Medical Executive Committee (MEC) hearings and Peer Review challenges.
-Call (925) 283-1863 for an initial consultation.
+The Law Office of Daniel Horowitz provides expert defense for doctors facing summary suspensions.
+Daniel Horowitz understands the high stakes of Medical Executive Committee (MEC) hearings and Peer Review challenges and is prepared to move quickly and effectively to protect your license and career.